 Symptoms often vary depending on the location, severity, and the type of nerves that are being affected.
 Some of the most common signs of peripheral neuropathy include:

 Numbness is, in fact, the most concerning of all peripheral neuropathy symptoms – though you may be happy to be rid of pain, lacking sensation in your feet means that you are much more likely to develop serious wounds and injuries.
 If you can’t feel your feet, then you won’t be able to keep them safe from threatening objects and environments.

 What Causes Neuropathy?

 The most common cause of nerve damage and neuropathy is unmanaged diabetes.
 Diabetes can wreak havoc on your body due to high blood sugar levels and high blood pressure.
-It’s crucial to manage your disease by keeping your blood sugar levels low and your weight in a healthy range.
-However, this is not the only cause of neuropathy.
-There are other diseases (kidney disease, hypothyroidism, chronic inflammation, and problems due to vitamin deficiencies) that can cause nerve damage.
+So it’s crucial to manage diabetes by keeping your blood sugar levels low and your weight in a healthy range.

 However, diabetes is not the only cause of neuropathy.
 There are also other risk factors, including: